Corsetmaker

 A corsetmaker is a specialist tailor who makes corsets.
 Corsetmakers are frequently known by the French equivalent terms corsetier (male) and corsetière (female).
 Staymaker is an obsolete name for a corsetmaker.

 Design and distribution

-The best corsetmakers are highly skilled tailors with a knowledge of anatomy that enables them to make well-fitting, long-lasting corsets.
+Corsetmakers are tailors with knowledge of anatomy that enables them to construct well-fitting, corsets.
 Corsetmakers who reproduce historical styles must be familiar with historical fashions and costumes that span centuries of history.
 Individual corsetmakers often favour a certain style, and frequently have differing theories and opinions about the physical impact and benefits of various corsets, thereby influencing their corset design and creation.